JBGruber/rollama/paper/paper.md

 ---

 # Summary
 `rollama` is an R package that wraps the Ollama API, which allows you to run different Generative Large Language Models (GLLM)[^1] locally.
-The package makes it easy to use Ollama for annotating textual or imagine data with open-source models.
+The package and learning material focus on making it easy to use Ollama for annotating textual or imagine data with open-source models.
+But users can use or extend it to do essentially anything else that is possible through OpenAI's API, yet more private, reproducible and for free.

 # Statement of need